Holiday Hair – Styling Tips for How To Do Holiday Hairstyles

-At SEVEN we love casual, easy, hair that looks great simply because it is healthy.
+At SEVEN we love casual, easy, hairstyles that look great simply because hair is healthy.
 But we also love an excuse to dress things up a bit.
-From office shindigs to New Year’s galas, the season gives us ample reason to create lavish, elegant looks.
-For helpful holiday hair pointers, we went to straight to our editorial and salon stylist experts.
+From office shindigs to New Year’s Eve galas, the holiday season gives us ample reason to create lavish, elegant looks.
+For helpful holiday hair pointers, we went to straight to our editorial and salon stylist experts for specific tips on volume, curl, texture, and shine.
 Read below for tips on creating lavish, elegant looks for the holiday hair season.

-Of course, when you are using hot tools, rule #1 is to always protect with product.
+Of course, when you are using hot tools, the number one rule is to always protect with product.
 A Beauty Launchpad Magazine Readers Choice Award winner, our HEAT DEFENSE spray ensures your hair stays healthy when temperatures rise.

 HEAT DEFENSE also helps when your flat iron is the tool of choice.
 Or look for a product that does double duty.
 Broady recommends prepping hair with RELAX serum before blow drying.
 Hops extract and ProVitamin B5 provide healthy luster, so RELAX calms frizzy hair while providing thermal protection.
 For extra holiday shine, Broady recommends adding a pump of DIAMOND serum to the mix.

 Pretty party hair might seems like too much hassle, but the glam is worth the work.
 There are low-effort party hairstyles for short, medium, and long hair—curly, straight, and wavy—and a party ‘do could be the look that’s been missing from your holiday wardrobe.